freezing thawing and reheating meat

 Here is a video that explains it probably better than I can.

 Before we can even think about reheating our meat it has to thaw out.
-I like to do that over a longer period of time in the refrigerator.
+I like to do that over a longer time in the refrigerator.

 The reason is that I think compared to any other method, like warm water, out on the countertop (worsted idea ever) or even the microwave, it is a better food-safety way.